 Practice these steps several times a day for a few minutes at a time:

-- Begin by telling your dog to “sit and stay” around the house, including by the door when there’s nobody outside.
+- Step 1: Begin by telling your dog to “sit and stay” around the house, including by the door when there’s nobody outside.

-- The third step is to add a sit command.
+- Step 3: Add a sit command.
 When the doorbell rings, tell the dog to sit before giving him a treat.
 You can progress to telling him to go to his bed at the sound of the bell.

 The end goal is that at the sound of the doorbell, instead of barking, your dog will run to his bed and wait for a treat.
 It could take a few weeks or longer for your dog to stop barking at the door.